Gabatrix: the Violet Wave

 “Petty Officer,” Anaya called out.
 Javier could hear some faint desperation in her voice.
 “I want you to start checking for any signs of cloaked vessels.”

-“You would be wasting your time,” Gray replied.
+“You’re wasting your time,” Gray replied.
 “Our equipment can barely detect them.
 They only have so much firepower anyway.
 The moment they would start shooting, we would target them and destroy them.”

 “What is the purpose of the Shal’rein fleet?”
-Javier asked to himself.
+Javier asked himself.
 “Why would they only send five warships?
 Sieges require way more warships.
 Gray is a fool.”

 “Sir, incoming volley will hit us in one minute,” the petty officer called out.